pwiniger/pingpong_map/README.md

 Plot ping pong tables from openstreetmap in an interactive map of Zürich, Switzerland

 ## Notes
-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The `environment.yml` file should list all Python libraries on which your notebooks depend, specified as though they were created using the following `conda` commands:

 ```
-pip install -r requirements.txt
+source activate example-environment
+conda env export --no-builds -f environment.yml
 ```

-The base Binder image contains no extra dependencies, so be as explicit as possible in defining the packages that you need.
-This includes specifying explict versions wherever possible.